tatey/simple_mock/README.md

 mock_instance.verify # => true
 ```

-SimpleDelegator does something similar to this under the hood.
+SimpleMock does something similar to this under the hood.

 ## Copyright